Your browser does not support JavaScript! Skip to main content

 Characterize and quantify multicore interference

-Using a combination of our expert services, RapiDaemons, (small applications designed to generate configurable load on specific shared resources), and RVS tools to automate the collection of timing evidence on-target, our CAST-32A Compliance packages help you identify sources of multicore interference and quantify their effects on your application.
+Using a combination of our expert services, RapiDaemons, (small applications designed to generate configurable load on specific shared resources), and RVS tools to automate the collection of timing evidence on-target, MACH178 helps you identify sources of multicore interference and quantify their effects on your application.

 Following our robust process, we identify the potential interference channels your multicore platform, produce on-target tests that analyze the impact of interference on software timing behavior, and run these on your system through an automated framework.
 Our expert team then analyzes the results to produce the evidence you need to demonstrate that your code will meet its timing deadlines.